Wrapped sheaves: The category of wrapped sheaves

 \begin{proof} Reduce to the case of balls by stabilization.
-Then the situation becomes that $Y$ is a unit ball, $X$ is the intersection of $Y$ with a linear subspace, and $Z$ is the intersection of $Y$ with a closed half-plane with the boundary being the linear subspace.
-The positive isotopy which expands $\mathbb{Z}_{B_\epsilon(x)}$ to $\mathbb{Z}_Y$ is disjoint from $N_\infty^\ast X$. \end{proof}
+In this case, $Y$ is a unit ball, $X$ is the intersection of $Y$ with a linear subspace, and $Z$ is the intersection of $Y$ with a closed half-plane with the boundary being the linear subspace.
+The positive isotopy which expands $1_{B_\epsilon(x)}$ to $1_Y$ is disjoint from $N_\infty^* X$. \end{proof}